-This concept is captured by the term ‘Release Accounting’ and is what sets the automotive industry apart from any other with respect to EDI.
+This concept is captured by the term ‘Release Accounting’ and is what sets the automotive industry apart from any other concerning EDI.

-A supplier’s ability to manage the ‘Release Accounting’ process plays a key role in determining whether they are able to respond to customer changes rapidly and profitably.
+A supplier’s ability to manage the ‘Release Accounting’ process plays a key role in determining whether they can respond to customer changes rapidly and profitably.
 Those who have automated and integrated the ‘Release Accounting’ methods are well positioned for growth in the supplier community.
 They also report an increase in supplier ratings.

 General Manufacturing rarely faces the same challenges.

 Automotive EDI uses a radically different Order model compared to General Manufacturing (aka ‘Release Accounting’).
 The unique set of EDI transaction documents leveraged by this order model as well as associated activities include:

 - Weekly 830/BELFOR Forecasts

 - Daily 862/DELJIT Daily Ship Schedules

 - No, or Infrequent, 850/Orders Discrete PO’s